apacha/OMR-Datasets/README.md

 Note that most datasets have been developed by researchers and using their dataset requires accepting a certain license and/or citing their respective publications, as indicated for each dataset.
 Most datasets link to the official website, where you can download the dataset.

+If you are interested in Optical Music Recognition research, you can find a curated bibliography at https://omr-research.github.io/.

 ## Overview
 The following datasets are referenced from this repository: